World J Gastroenterol. Jul 28, 2009; 15(28): 3462-3471 Published online Jul 28, 2009. doi: 10.3748/WJG.15.3462

 EPIDEMIOLOGY OF ALD AND HCV

 Chronic alcohol consumption causes approximately 50% of the chronic liver disease burden in Germany and the death of more than 18 000 inhabitants per year.
 In the US alcohol is also responsible for more than 50% of liver related deaths, and ALD is a major health care cost expenditure, accounting for nearly $3 billion annually.
 At present, the country with the fastest increase in alcohol associated health problems is the Peoples Republic of China with an annual per capita increase in alcohol consumption of 400% and more in some geographic regions.
 The exact number of alcohol related deaths is difficult to obtain due to inaccurate reporting of ethanol use.
 Since patients with compensated liver cirrhosis may often die by causes not obviously related to liver disease e.g. infectious complications, official mortality tables most likely underestimate the true prevalence of ALD.
 If the relationship between alcohol intake and prevalence of ALD is examined on a population basis, the risk of developing ALD starts at 20-30 g ethanol per day.
 Liver cirrhosis develops only in 10%-20% of people consuming more than 80 g of ethanol daily.
 Approximately 5% of the whole population in the US meet diagnostic criteria for alcoholism.
 In Germany, more than 17.8% of the population > 18 years drink more than 20-30 g of alcohol per day, and a comparable number of 5% show high risk drinking behavior (> 80 g/d).

 In contrast to ALD, the prevalence of HCV is easier to determine based on serological studies.
 The worldwide seroprevalence of HCV antibodies is estimated to be 3% with marked geographic variations from 1% in North America to 10% in North Africa.
 The prevalence is higher in males than in females (2.5% vs 1.2%) and is highest in the 30-49 years old age group.
 Taken together, there is an estimated prevalence of high risk drinking and HCV of 1%-5% in the Western world.
 According to recent data from the Center of Disease Control and Prevention, the prevalence of HCV and ALD is relatively similar at 26% and 24%, respectively.
 Although there is a selection bias, these prevalence data are somehow reflected by large transplant centers.
 In our transplant center at the University of Heidelberg, liver cirrhosis due to HCV and ALD are leading causes for liver transplantation accounting for 32% and 24%, respectively, of all liver transplantations.
 In summary, HCV and ALD represent either alone or in combination, more than two thirds of all patients with liver disease in the Western world (Figure 1).

 Figure 1 HCV and ALD, either in combination or alone, represent the majority of liver diseases (data from the US Centers of Disease Control and Prevention 2007).

 NATURAL COURSE OF ALD AND HCV AND IMPORTANT PROGRESSION FACTORS

 ALD is the most important organ manifestation of chronic alcohol consumption.
 Ninety percent to one hundred percent of heavy drinkers develop alcoholic fatty liver.
 Ten percent to thirty-five percent of them develop alcoholic steatohepatitis and 8%-20% develop alcoholic liver cirrhosis within 10-20 years.
-The natural course of ALD and HCV is given in Figure .
+The natural course of ALD and HCV is given in Figure 2.
 Due to better treatment options for complications of liver cirrhosis e.g. variceal bleeding, the prevalence of HCC is increasing with an annual risk of 1%-2%.
 HCC represents the most common cause of death in patients with ALD.
 HCV shows a similar progression pattern.
 In a US study, the mean interval between HCV infection, chronic hepatitis, cirrhosis and HCC was circa 10, 20 and 30 years, respectively.
 A large cohort study with long-term follow up showed that 75% of HCV-infected patients develop persistent infection while severe progressive liver disease occurred in 15%-20%.

 Estimated risk and time interval for disease states are indicated (for more details see text).

 Factors that contribute to progression of ALD and HCV are summarized in Table 1.
 For ALD, these include the amount of alcohol consumed over a life time, drinking patterns, and nutritional status.
 Both malnutrition and obesity are associated with an increased risk for alcoholic cirrhosis[14–16].
 This is especially relevant with the endemic occurrence of non-alcoholic fatty liver disease (NAFLD) in the Western World due to obesity and being overweight associated with diabetes mellitus type II and peripheral insulin resistance.
 Co-medication of certain drugs together with ethanol may also harm the liver by increased conversion to toxic metabolites due to induced enzyme systems.
 This is well known for acetaminophen, methotrexate and the tuberculostatic drug isoniazid but also occurs with retinoids such as β-carotin and vitamin A. Males and females show different courses of ALD and HCV.
 While females are more susceptible to alcoholic damage, they progress slower in chronic HCV infection.
 Other important factors that contribute to disease progression in ALD are co-morbidities such as HBV, hemochromatosis, and Wilson’s disease.
 Factors associated with HCV progression are co-infection with HBV, HIV, schistosomiasis or conditions of immunosuppression.
 Finally, iron accumulation has been recognized both in ALD and HCV as an independent risk factor for the development of HCC.
 Pathological hepatocellular iron deposits are found in more than 50% of patients with either HCV or ALD.
 Underlying mechanisms and potential therapeutic options are still under investigation.

 EFFECT OF ALCOHOL ON THE PREVALENCE OF HCV INFECTION

 Chronic alcoholics have an increased prevalence of HCV infection, increasing with the severity of the ALD.
 Takase et al showed that HCV prevalence demonstrated by anti-HCV positivity increases with the severity of ALD, having a prevalence of approximately 5% in alcoholic fibrosis, almost 40% in alcoholic cirrhosis and almost in 80% in HCC due to alcohol.
 This could be due to the lifestyle of chronic alcoholics, since many of them are also intravenous drug abusers, which is a high risk for HCV infection.
 It could also be due to the immunosuppressive effect of alcohol decreasing the HCV-clearance rate after infection since it has been shown that alcohol suppresses the function of various immune components including natural killer cells, neutrophils, monocytes and others.